bennekrouf/mayo-firebase-auth/README.md

 - You have a react-native app
 - You need to do google authentication
 - You need to cache the connected user to avoid requesting login every time
-- You need to save in a firestone db the last connection date.
+- You need to save in a firestore db the last connection date.

 Basically, you just have to import the library, wrap your app and navigate to the SignIn screen provided by the library.